Research Group Bojana Müller-Durovic

-Our lab investigates how cellular metabolism regulates immune cell function and how metabolic changes associate with autoimmune diseases and inflammation, with a focus on Rheumatoid Arthritis, Psoriatic Arthritis, and Sjögren’s Disease.
-By integrating metabolome, (single-cell) transcriptome, and proteome data from patient samples, we aim to identify metabolic processes linked to autoimmunity.
-We then use advanced metabolomics techniques and animal models to explore how these metabolic changes are mechanistically related to disease pathogenesis.
+Our lab investigates how cellular metabolism regulates immune cell function and how metabolic alterations mechanistically contribute to autoimmunity and inflammation, with a focus on Rheumatoid Arthritis and Sjögren’s Disease.
+By integrating multi-omic data from patient blood and tissue samples, we aim to identify metabolic processes underlying autoimmune pathology.
+We then use advanced metabolomics techniques and animal models to dissect how these metabolic changes contribute to inflammation.
 With this approach, we aim to identify novel metabolism-based drug targets for the treatment of rheumatic diseases.

 Our Projects